sarahalshareeda/Task-Offloading-PPO-DRL/README.md

 P.S.
 You can play and choose whatever hyperparameters, network size, task size, and data rates you want to experiment with.

 # Author
-Sarah Al-Shareeda (CAR-OSU USA, BTS-ITU Turkey, BCRG UK)
+Sarah Al-Shareeda (CAR-OSU USA, ITU Turkey, BTS Turkey, BCRG UK)